mkishi1221/mkishi1221.github.io/_includes/cv.md

 I’ve also spoken at the following events:

-- **Hertzian's AI Summit:** Presented how Amutri’s real-time 3D visualisation supports sales enablement and strengthens stakeholder engagement in complex technical industries.
+- **Hertzian's AI Summit:** Presented how Amutri’s real-time 3D visualisation facilitates sales enablement and strengthens stakeholder engagement in complex technical industries.
 - **MLOps London:** Spoke on the integration of AI within 3D visualisation technology and its evolving role in design workflows.
 - **Cranfield University (Airport Design module):** Led workshops demonstrating the practical use of visualisation tools in infrastructure and airport planning.